 Since 19 July 2022, patients have had the additional option of longer telephone consultations to assess their suitability for COVID-19 oral anti-viral medications.
+These temporary items will cease on 30 June 2024.

 To ensure patients are eligible for the service, they need to provide confirmation of their positive COVID-19 test, through either the result of their RAT or PCR.
 Patients that have already reported their positive COVID-19 test results to their relevant state or territory health authority may use the reference of their report as their confirmation of eligibility.
 The temporary items assist patients for whom telehealth via telephone is an appropriate medium for their consultation.
-They provide a rebate for telephone consultations of longer than 20 minutes duration (25 minutes for OMPs) that is equivalent to the same video or face-to-face consultation.
+They provide a benefit for telephone consultations of longer than 20 minutes duration (25 minutes for medical practitioners other than GPs) that is equivalent to the same video or face-to-face consultation.

-The availability of specific rebates for the longer assessment by telephone complements patients' eligibility for telehealth from any GP or OMP when they have COVID-19 and are required or encouraged to self-isolate in accordance with relevant State and Territory laws.
+The availability of specific benefit for the longer assessment by telephone complements patients' eligibility for telehealth from any medical practitioner at a general practice when they have COVID-19 and are required or encouraged to self-isolate in accordance with relevant State and Territory laws.